-Suzanne V. Estrella, Esq. arrives at OVA with years of service to crime victims through representation in Pennsylvania courts and advisory on legislation that impacts victims’ rights.
-Her years at the Pennsylvania Coalition Against Rape (PCAR) as their Legal Director have brought an understanding of the trauma endured by crime victims and an insight into the ways in which systems created to help victims can often re-traumatize them.
-Suzanne is passionate about reimagining a Pennsylvania in which communities engage in empathy and healing and we see a decrease in violence.
+Suzanne V. Estrella, Commonwealth Victim Advocate, is a victims' rights attorney with over 30 years of legal experience including 15 years of legal advocacy serving survivors of crime in Pennsylvania.
+Her years at the Pennsylvania Coalition Against Rape (PCAR) as their Legal Director have brought an understanding of the trauma endured by crime victims and an insight into the ways in which systems created to protect victims can often re-traumatize them.

 Suzanne is a graduate of the University of Tulsa College of Law and the Oral Roberts University.
-She remains a member of the Pennsylvania Bar, Florida Bar, and the Pennsylvania Bar Association, as well as the Crime Victims’ Bar Association.
-She is the recipient of the Luminary Award from the Pennsylvania Coalition Against Domestic Violence and the American Jurisprudence Award.
+She remains a member of the Pennsylvania Bar, Florida Bar, and the Pennsylvania Bar Association.
+She has been highlighted as one of Pennsylvania's Fifty over 50, the recipient of the Luminary Award from the Pennsylvania Coalition Against Domestic Violence and the American Jurisprudence Award.

-To request the Office of Victim Advocate to speak at your training or event, please fill out this form and email it to firstname.lastname@example.org.
+To request the Office of Victim Advocate to speak at your training or event, please fill out this form.

 Office of Victim Advocate Executive Team

 Pennie Hockenberry is the Director of Public Policy and Legislation.
 She joined the agency in April 2011 as a Victim Assistance Coordinator.
 Pennie has 20+ years of experience in the human services field.
 As director, she administers OVA’s input on policies that pertain to victims’ rights and coordinates with legislators to ensure that the voices of victims are heard.
 Pennie holds a M.S. in Mental Health Counseling from Shippensburg University and a B.A. in Sociology from Shippensburg University.